corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-operations-upgrade-cordapps.md

 1. *Implicit* upgrades allow multiple implementations of the contract ahead of time, using constraints.
 See [contract constraints](cordapps/api-contract-constraints.md) to learn more.
-2. *Explicit* upgrades create a special *contract upgrade transaction* and gets all participants of a state to sign it using the contract upgrade flows.
+2. *Explicit* upgrades create a special *contract upgrade transaction* and require all participants of a state to sign it using the contract upgrade flows.

 This guide covers the *explicit* type of upgrade, as implicit contract upgrades are handled by the CorDapp.